Zephyr: Threads & Kernel Events Lab

 Verify that your LED Timing Still Works

-• Update your timing_analysis.ipynb notebook to include a section that verifies that your refactored code still works as expected.
+• Create a new Jupyter notebook called testing/kernel_events_validation.ipynb to verify that your refactored code still works as expected.

 • It is up to you to now determine how to verify that your LED timing is still working with regard to what data to collect, how to analyze it, and how to present it in your notebook.